 You also can scan your own materials for Blackboard or to email to students.
 A number of free scanning apps are available through your smartphone.
 For iPhone users, you can scan using your Notes app or a free app, Microsoft Office Lens PDF Scan.
 For Android users, free apps include Easy Scanner and Microsoft Office Lens - PDF Scanner.

 Electronic reserves enable students to access course materials around the clock.
 E-reserves course pages are password protected for students currently enrolled in the course.
 Be sure to provide your students with the password!
 Library staff can not provide passwords to students.

 All e-reserve requests must comply with U.S. copyright law, and Duquesne University's copyright policy.
 The library will not knowingly accept materials for e-reserve that violate copyright law.
 Gumberg Library follows fair use guidelines, and although reserves staff will review materials submitted, we recommend instructors use Duquesne University's fair use checklist to ensure requested materials meet the four fair use factors.

 With reference to the amount of excerpted materials to be placed on e-reserves, the library considers 10% of a text and one article from a journal issue to be fair use.
 Gumberg will seek use permission for materials that exceed fair use guidelines and pay reasonable permission costs; if use fees are excessive, library liaisons and staff can help find other reading materials.

 What may be placed on e-reserve?

-Electronic, print, and audio materials available in Gumberg Library's collections or owned by the professor, such as
+Electronic, print, and audio materials available in Gumberg Library's collections or owned by the professor, including

 Reserve requests are completed in the order received.
-Request volume peaks at the beginning of the semester!
-Plan accordingly, and submit reserve requests at least two weeks before your students will need the assignment.
+Remember, request volume peaks at the beginning of the semester!